 this challenging role and have been fortunate enough to have been asked to judge

 dogs all over the United States and throughout the world.
-I have judged in Canada,
+I have judged in Canada, Mexico,

 We hope that you will enjoy visiting with our dogs and reading the articles I have elsewhere on the website under "Corgi Info" and learning a little more

 about this enchanting breed of dog that has helped to make my life so complete.
+I am a columnist for both The Herding Dog Digest and Show Sight - two magazines devoted to showing dog and also write for the PWCCA Newsletter.